kainlite/rcv/cv.md

 >   and project types to bring them to a modern state considering the current best practices and security guidelines,
 >   focusing on the infrastructure so the client can focus on the product.
 >
-> > Some of the things I did there were dockerization of environments, migrations to cloud environments, load testing,
+> > Some of the things I did there were containerize applications, migrations to cloud environments, load testing,
 >   collaborate to grow internal modules and tools, processes and services, designing and creating Infrastructure as
 >   Code (e.g. Terraform).
 Designing and maintaining modern application CI/CD pipelines
 >   (e.g. CircleCI, GitLab, Github actions).
 SSO configurations, and Cloud-first initiatives.